First Fitna

 The First Fitna (الفتنة الكبرى) was the first civil war in the Islamic community.
-It led to the overthrow of the Rashidun Caliphate and the establishment of the Umayyad Caliphate.
-The civil war involved three main battles between the fourth Rashidun caliph, Ali, and the rebel groups.
+It led to the end of the Rashidun Caliphate and the establishment of the Umayyad Caliphate.
+The civil war involved three main factions; the supporters of the fourth Rashidun caliph Ali, the supporters of Uthman, primarily led by Mu'awiya and Aisha, and the Kharijites.

 The roots of the first civil war can be traced back to the assassination of the second caliph, Umar.
 Before he died from his wounds, Umar formed a six-member council which elected Uthman as the next caliph.
 During the final years of Uthman's caliphate, he was accused of nepotism and killed by rebels in 656.
 After Uthman's assassination, Ali was elected the fourth caliph.
-Aisha, Talha, and Zubayr revolted against Ali to depose him.
+Aisha, Talha, and Zubayr opposed Ali's accession and revolted against Ali to depose him.
 The two parties fought the Battle of the Camel in December 656, from which Ali emerged victorious.
-Afterward, Mu'awiya, the incumbent governor of Syria, declared war on Ali ostensibly to avenge Uthman's death.
+Afterwards, Mu'awiya, the long-time governor of Syria, refused to recognise Ali as caliph and declared war.
 The two parties fought the Battle of Siffin in July 657, which ended in a stalemate and arbitration.

 This arbitration was resented by the Kharijites, who declared Ali, Mu'awiya, and their followers infidels.
 Following Kharijite violence against civilians, Ali's forces crushed them in the Battle of Nahrawan.
-Soon after, Mu'awiya also seized control of Egypt with the aid of Amr ibn al-As.
+Soon after, Mu'awiya also gained control of Egypt with the aid of Amr ibn al-As.

 In 661, Ali was assassinated by the Kharijite Abd al-Rahman ibn Muljam.
-After Ali's death, his heir Hasan was elected caliph and soon after attacked by Mu'awiya.
+After Ali's death, his eldest son and heir Hasan was chosen as caliph in Kufa.
+Mu'awiya quickly marched on Kufa with a large army.
 The embattled Hasan concluded a peace treaty, acknowledging the rule of Mu'awiya, who subsequently founded the Umayyad Caliphate and ruled as its first caliph.

 Background

 Following Muhammad's death in 632, Abu Bakr became the leader of the Muslim community.
 After reasserting Muslim control over the dissident tribes of Arabia, he sent armies to fight against the empires of Byzantium and Sasanian Persia, initiating a wave of conquests which were continued by his successor Umar (r.
 634–644).
 These battles brought about the near-total collapse of the Sasanians, and restricted the Byzantine Empire to Anatolia, North Africa, and its holdings in Europe.
 The conquests brought Muslims bounteous revenue and lands.
 In Iraq, the lands of the Persian crown and aristocracy were now in Muslim hands.
 These became state-administered communal property.
 The revenue was distributed among the conquering troops, who settled in Iraq.
 Umar also left provincial administration to regional governors, who ruled with considerable autonomy.
-Provincial surplus was spent on the Muslim settlers of the conquered territories rather than forwarded to the capital, Medina.
+Provincial surplus was spent on the Muslim settlers of the conquered territories rather than forwarded to the capital at Medina.